onja-org/music-of-madagascar/m/mario.md

 ![Mario](mario.jpg)

 Mario Bakaria was born on july 21, 1998 in Antananarivo.
 Mario started to sing in 2016.
-He is famous and he is known in his first song titled "Folaka la cle".
+He is famous for his first song titled "Folaka la cle".

 **Genres**: Afro